ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Admin_1_Eng.md

 Altibase tablespaces can also be classified depending on what data are stored in them as follows:

--   The Dictionary Tablespace
+-   Dictionary Tablespace
--   The Undo Tablespace
+-   Undo Tablespace
 -   Temporary Tablespace
 -   Data Tablespace